-The data captured can later be transferred to a computer with a dedicated software to create a 3D image that allows views of different slices of the reconstructed internal structure to identify the locations of the reflecting interfaces, which can be the opposite side of the concrete member (back wall reflection), reinforcing bars or concrete-air interfaces such as voids, delaminations, honeycombings or other defects alike.
-Figures 3 and 4 show the instrument.
+The data captured can later be transferred to a computer with a dedicated software to create a 3D image that allows views of different slices of the reconstructed internal structure to identify the locations of the reflecting interfaces, which can be the opposite side of the concrete member (back wall reflection), reinforcing bars or concrete-air interfaces such as voids, delaminations, honeycombing or other defects alike.
+Figure 3 shows the instrument.

-Fig. 3.
+Figure 3.
 The MIRA ultrasonic-echo tomographer.
-Front face at the left with the display showing a cross section scan.
-To the right, the $4 \times 12$ transducer array antenna.
+To the left, front face displaying a cross section scan; to the right, the 4×12 transducer array antenna; and at the bottom, testing in progress.